Skip to main content

 • “I think it has some of the most affordable microtransactions I've seen yet.”

-• “Even though the graphics/gameplay is kind of slow and not very fluid compared to the likes of paid games, it is a free-to-play game (with microtransactions if you want to get ahead) so take the game with a grain of salt.”
+• “Even though the graphics/gameplay is kind of slow and not very fluid compared to the likes of paid games (World of Warcraft, Final Fantasy 14, etc.), it is a free-to-play game (with microtransactions if you want to get ahead), so take the game with a grain of salt.”

 • music

-The music in the game receives mixed reviews, with some players praising its catchiness and quality, while others find it repetitive and annoying.
-Many appreciate the soundtrack's ability to enhance the gameplay experience, but there are significant criticisms regarding its lack of uniqueness and overall sound quality.
-Overall, the music is seen as a highlight for some, but a detractor for others, reflecting a divided opinion among players.
+The music in the game receives mixed reviews, with some players praising its catchiness and ability to stick in their heads, while others find it repetitive and annoying.
+Many comments highlight the soundtrack's charm despite the game's outdated graphics, but there are also significant criticisms regarding its lack of uniqueness and overall quality.
+Overall, the music is seen as a strong point for some, while others consider it a major drawback.

 • “Music: 8/10 honestly I love the music, each track gets stuck in my head.”